OSOceanAcoustics/echopop/docs/main_workflow/workflow_intro.md

 (user_guide)=
 # User guide

-The notebooks in this section demonstrate how to use Echopop functions to string together a workflow to infer biomass and other population variables using the combination of acoustic and biological data.
+The pages in this section demonstrate how to use Echopop functions to string together a workflow to infer biomass and other population variables using the combination of acoustic and biological data.

 It is often helpful to assign a `DATA_ROOT` directory path as a shortcut for writing the full filepaths of target datasets, as shown in the example.
 However, this depends on how the different input files are organized.